-Wraith King- Wraith King is easily the best carry option for new players.
+Wraith King– Wraith King is easily the best carry option for new players.
 His intuitive attack animation and high damage make him easy to farm with.
 He also has one of the most effective, straightforward stuns in the game.
-And, of course, his ultimate lets him come back after he dies!
-How great is that!?
+And, of course, his ultimate lets him come back after he dies which is great for new players.

 Lion– All of Lion’s spells are high-impact and easy to use.
 He has two no-fuss disables, an ultimate that reliably does huge damage and a Mana Drain skill that allows you to utterly spam spells early in the game.

-Try and kill things as frequently as possible- This might sound like a no-brainer but it’s incredibly easy to get rattled in Dota 2.
-You’ll die twice, get called out for it by your team and spend the rest of the game standing next to towers, falling further and further behind as a result.
+Don’t overextend and get caught out of position.
+This might sound like a no-brainer but it’s incredibly easy to get rattled in Dota 2.
+You’ll die twice, get called out for it by your team and spend the rest of the game standing next to tower.
+You’ll then fall further and further behind as a result.

-While staying safe is important, don’t pass up opportunities to get at least a little bit of gold and experience.
-Stand behind creeps to get experience (you can be a good distance away and still get something) or stick your nose into the jungle in order to farm a camp.
+Don’t pass up opportunities to get at least a little bit of gold and experience.
+Stand behind creeps to get experience or stay close to a Carry while they farm the jungle.
+Every little bit helps!